 If you have ever illegally received public benefits, or even owed but not paid back debts resulting from an overpayment of public benefits, this could cause USCIS to decide that you do not have "good moral character."
 And this, in turn, will result in a denial of your application for naturalization.

 It is possible that you received public benefits when you should not have, but do not even realize it.
 For example, many U.S. government agencies that provide public assistance require that you let them know if you are going to be outside of the country for 30 days or more at a time.
 Under these circumstances, they will stop paying benefits.
-Since some people do not know about this requirement, they often receive benefits they are ineligible to receive because they are not in the United States.
+Since some people do not know about this requirement, they sometimes end up receiving benefits they are ineligible for because they are not in the United States.
 One example would be food stamps.

 When you fill out your N-400 naturalization application, you will have to list your work history for the past five years.
 You will also have to list all of your international trips since receiving LPR status.
 Although it does not happen at every naturalization interview, it is possible that the immigration officer will review your travel and work history closely and see that you received public benefits at or around the same time that you were outside of the U.S. for 30 days or more.
 Then, the officer could ask you whether you stopped your public benefit payments during your long trip.

-If you have ever received public benefits in the U.S., and think you might have done so when you shouldn't have, talk to an attorney.
+If you have ever received public benefits in the United States, particularly if you think you might have done so when you shouldn't have, talk to an experienced immigration attorney.
 The attorney can check your records and see whether you received the benefits legally, then analyze whether you still qualify for U.S. citizenship.
+The attorney might recommend that you wait some more years and establish financial stability before applying.
+If and when you do want to apply, the attorney can help you prepare the paperwork, including any explanatory cover letters or legal arguments, and accompany you to your naturalization interview.

 Need a lawyer?
 Start here.